Assembling the Genome

 Below is a basic guide to how the GRC maintains genomes.

 The GRC only maintains genomes that have been generated using a hierarchical (clone) based assembly method.
 Typically, these projects are considered complete in that most of the genome is well represented and typically the funding for the main genome project has come to an end.
-Currently, the only genomes supported are mouse and human.
+Currently, the only genomes supported are human, mouse and zebrafish.

 In this phase of genome assembly, the GRC focuses on the following: